On this page are 8 links.

 Mail them unfolded in a 9x12 envelope (or larger) .

 Our scanner cannot feed in paper that won't lie flat because it has spent several days folded up in the mail.

 The scan must be dark, clear and sufficiently large.
 For instance, all telephone numbers and policy numbers must be immediately readable.
 Also, it must be a scan, produced by a scanner, not a series of

 (cell phone) photos.
 If you don't have access to a scanner, send us the hardcopies.

 The attachment must be a single pdf file, not separate pages of pdf or jpg files.
 Ten 1-page files take almost 10 times as long to open and print as one 10-page file.

 Please name your pdf file <Lastname>_<Firstname>_Forms.pdf.
 For instance, if your student's name is Melanie Wu, then your file should be named

 Note the underscores; they are not hyphens.

 It should not take more than 2Mb to do all the above, even for a 15-page document.
-In past years we have received some 20Mb documents which weren't even dark and clear; this might happen if, for instance, the scan was set to "photo" instead of "text and line art".
+In past years we have received some 20Mb documents which weren't even dark and clear; this might happen if, for instance, the scan was set to "photo" or "greyscale" instead of "text and line art", or if a dpi setting greater than 240 was used.
 It takes several minutes for such bloated files to open and at least as long to print.